Wait a second...

 Annotation

 This work concentrates on the processing, reconstruction, and analysis of multidimensional signals, particularly those with significant interfering components.
 The analysis of mixed chemical samples, utilizing techniques such as mass spectrometry and capillary electrophoresis, generates a vast amount of data, often affected by numerous undesirable physical factors.
 The objective is to focus on identifying and optimizing suitable statistical and machine learning models.
-This includes comparing various models and refining them to emphasize the filtering of unwanted components, reconstruction of optimal signals, and direct extraction of significant values.
+This also includes comparing various models and refining them to emphasize the filtering of unwanted components, reconstruction of optimal signals, and direct extraction of significant values.
 The project involves collaboration with the Department of Biochemistry and Microbiology, leveraging their extensive experience in protein analysis through mass spectrometry.

 Sensor arrays of tactile temperature and pressure sensors

-Granting Departments: Department of Mathematics, Informatics and Cybernetics
+Guaranteeing Departments: Department of Mathematics, Informatics and Cybernetics

 Supervisor: doc.
 Ing.
 Dušan Kopecký, Ph.D.